Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Added: Option to set icon for usergroup
-* Added: Try to generate Open Graph image-tag for topics
+* Added: Generate Open Graph image-tag for topics
 * Fixed: Display issues with some themes
 * Minor design changes
+* Performance improvements and code optimizations
 = 1.14.4 =
 * Added: Option to define who can use signatures
 * Fixed: Properly escape content of posts